takafumiokamoto/nn/notes/sys.md

 	•	whether your Go app runs as a systemd service or from a shell,

 …I can give you the most direct journalctl command to isolate only your process logs (service unit + identifier + time window).

+That snippet is doing two things:
+	1.	connect to the local syslog daemon, and
+	2.	choose the syslog facility + tag your messages will carry.

+sysw, err := syslog.Dial("", "", syslog.LOG_USER, "myapp")

+What each argument means
+	•	network = "", raddr = ""
+When network is empty, Go’s syslog.Dial connects to the local syslog server (no UDP/TCP host/port).  ￼ On Ubuntu, that local endpoint is typically the /dev/log socket, which is usually a symlink into systemd-journald’s socket (often /run/systemd/journal/dev-log).  ￼
+	•	priority = syslog.LOG_USER
+This sets the facility (USER).
+Syslog “priority” is facility + severity combined.  ￼ In your 1A approach, you’re not relying on this for severity because you call w.Debug()/w.Warning()/w.Err() etc — those pick severity per message.
+(The facility still comes from LOG_USER.)
+	•	tag = "myapp"
+This becomes the syslog “identifier”/tag.
+If you pass "", Go uses os.Args[0] (your program name).  ￼ This tag is what you’ll filter on with journalctl -t myapp.

+Why it might fail (err != nil)

+Dial can fail when there’s no local syslog socket/daemon available for your process to talk to.
+Common reasons on Ubuntu:
+	•	/dev/log isn’t present (rare on normal installs, more common in minimal containers/chroots)  ￼
+	•	journald’s dev-log socket isn’t active, or syslog socket forwarding isn’t available in that environment

+Quick checks on Ubuntu:

+ls -l /dev/log
+systemctl status systemd-journald-dev-log.socket

+(That socket unit is what normally creates /dev/log on systemd systems.)  ￼

+What “fallback to stderr/file etc.” really means

+If Dial fails, you should still have logging.
+Typical patterns:
+	•	Fall back to a normal Zap core: os.Stderr, a file, or JSON to stdout (esp. in containers)
+	•	Or keep both: tee syslog + stderr, but don’t crash just because syslog isn’t reachable

+Example minimal fallback idea:

+if err != nil {
+    // build logger that writes to stderr instead
+}

+If you do want to force a specific socket (Ubuntu)

+You can explicitly dial the Unix datagram socket:

+syslog.Dial("unixgram", "/dev/log", syslog.LOG_USER, "myapp")

+(Dial supports unix sockets as well as UDP/TCP; network/raddr follow net.Dial conventions.)  ￼

+If you paste your final logger setup (how you build the zap logger + core), I can point out the most common pitfalls (level filtering, missing Check, encoder newline, etc.) that make people think syslog “isn’t working” even when Dial succeeds.